 index-linked to wages in the company, not to inflation, and pensions

 are generally calculated on the basis of the final salary.
 In the

 private sector, pensions are calculated on the basis of average salary

 as acquis sociaux, have been achieved in the course

 of the years as a result of the

 strength of trade unions in these sectors.
 There is now consensus in

-France that they need to be reformed, and reform is currently underway
+France that they need to be reformed, and in 2019 President Macron made

 : the largest administrative subdivisions of France.
 Since the start of